Chowk Pindori

 Chowk Pindori is a village situated near Kallar Syedan in Rawalpindi, Pakistan.
 Connecting hilly areas of the region, it is the starting point of Kohsar Tourism Expressway.
 Two sub-villages, Shahbagh and Darkali, are nearby.

-Pothwari, which resembles Punjabi, is the predominant spoken language.
+Pothowari, which resembles Punjabi, is the predominant spoken language.

 Economy

 The community's main source of income is agriculture.
 Locals mainly cultivate wheat and maize, along with dairy products.

 Culture

 Punjabi culture is practiced by the community.
 Inhabitants usually wear shalwar kameez, dupatta, and perform bhangra in wedding functions.